A phlebotomist is a medical professional who’s trained to perform blood draws. They collect a sample of your blood for testing, research or donation.

 Advertisement

-Phlebotomy programs are normally offered at technical and vocational schools and community colleges.
-They usually take less than a year to complete.
+The requirements vary from state to state.
+In most cases, you need certification from a completed phlebotomy program.
+Phlebotomy programs are typically offered at technical and vocational schools and community colleges.
+They often take less than a year to complete.

 Specific steps to becoming a phlebotomist include: